leonardo-anjos/javascript-studies/README.md

-# Studies JavaScript
+### js pratice

-Repository dedicated to studies in web technologies, with a main focus on JavaScript frameworks and libraries
+repository dedicated to studies in the word javascript